tool3/restory/README.md

 - every `restory` command recreates the commit|s shas
 - rewriting history takes a while!
 I added a spinner and what commit it's currently processing but still it takes time, let it run, and validate the results with `restory ls` when it's done.
 - you will have to force push
+- when run without `--sha || -s` flag - the command will rewrite ALL commits to given input